 As far as graphic settings, the DS emulator just has a small bunch.
 In any case, with a couple of changes in settings, one can get great game designs similar to DeSmuME.
 However, the tradeoff has a bright side; however — First, the Nintendo DS emulator works extremely quickly, even on slower PCs.
 Also, it does not take many framework assets contrasted with the other best NDS emulators referenced here.

-In spite of the fact that NO$GBA began with imitating Gameboy advance games, it actually positions high up in the best Nintendo DS emulators for Windows.
-An advantageous point with this DS emulator is that it upholds GBA, Nintendo DS, along with Nintendo DS Lite (DSi) games.
+Even though NO$GBA began with imitating Gameboy advanced games, it actually positions high up in the best Nintendo DS emulators for Windows.
+An advantageous point with this DS emulator is that it upholds GBA, Nintendo DS, along Nintendo DS Lite (DSi) games.

 - Offers a higher speed